 To reinstate the loan, no later than 15 calendar days before the sale, you have to file a notice of intent to cure with the trustee.
 You'll get a cure statement that details the amount you'll have to pay to cure the default and stop the foreclosure, and you'll have until 12:00 noon on the day before the foreclosure sale to reinstate.
 (Colo.
 Rev. Stat. § 38-38-104).

-Many states have a law that allows a foreclosed homeowner to redeem the home after the foreclosure sale.
-Some lienholders get the right to redeem the property after the sale in Colorado, but not a foreclosed homeowner.
+Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+In Colorado, some lienholders get the right to redeem the property after the sale, but not a foreclosed homeowner.
 (Colo.
 Rev. Stat. § 38-38-302).